-As the effect of favipiravir on pregnancy is unknown and in line with the Investigator's Brochure, pregnancy in the study will be monitored and reported as a potentialSAE, as described above.
+As the effect of favipiravir on pregnancy is unknown and in line with the Investigator's Brochure, pregnancy in the study will be monitored and reported as a potential SAE, as described above.
 Participants will be asked in their daily diaries and during the day 7, 14 and 28 phone call, whether they have become pregnant since enrolling into the trial.
 These responses will be monitored daily and the clinical team will inform the participant to immediately stop the medication if they do become pregnant during the trial.

 Follow-up information regarding the outcome of the pregnancy and any postnatal sequelae in the infant will be required.
+By obtaining additional informed consent, female partners of male participants who become pregnant during the trial will be followed-up during their pregnancy and the outcome of the pregnancy will be recorded.